smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

   + this applies to OtA Pairing Devices
   + one way of implementing cryptographic RNG is "Poor-Man's RNG" with a pre-initialized key (see :ref:`sarng` document for details)
+  + another way of implementing cryptographic RNG is "Fortuna" as described is :ref:`sarng` document

-  + as described in :ref:`sarng`, initialization of a cryptographic RNG MAY require obtaining additional entropy; exact way of doing it is described in 'Entropy Gathering' procedure below
+    - as described in :ref:`sarng`, initialization of "Fortuna" cryptographic RNG MAY require obtaining additional entropy; exact way of doing it is described in 'Entropy Gathering' procedure below

 SmartAnthill OtA Pairing Protocol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^